 Thai Nguyen Vietnam Travel Guide

 The hot and rainy season (May-September) brings high temperatures and heavy rainfall, often exceeding 30°C daily.
-The brisk and dry season (October-April) offers cooler, drier, and more comfortable weather, with average temperatures from 16-18°C in winter months.
+The cool and dry season (October-April) offers cooler, drier, and more comfortable weather, with average temperatures from 16-18°C in winter months.

 High Season